concourse/concourse/CONTRIBUTING.md

 # Contributing In General
 So, you've come here hoping to make Concourse better?
 Great!
-Concourse welcomes pull-request on any one of the many open-source pieces we currently have within our [organization](https://github.com/concourse).
+Concourse welcomes pull-requests on any one of the many open-source pieces we currently have within our [organization](https://github.com/concourse).